fukuoka-ex/phoenix-guide-ja/guides/1.5/views.md

 {:safe, ["This is the message: ", "&lt;script&gt;badThings();&lt;/script&gt;"]}
 ```

-If we need only the rendered string, without the whole tuple, we can use the `render_to_iodata/3`.
+If we need only the rendered string, without the whole tuple, we can use `render_to_string/3`.

 ```elixir
 iex(5)> Phoenix.View.render_to_string(HelloWeb.PageView, "test.html", message: "Hello from IEx!")